tricknotes/task-list/README.md

 A simple task list.

-It's my study for MVC and TEST.
+It's my study for Backbone.js and TEST.

 ## Setup